LiveAmar/liveamar.github.io/content/posts/hugo-a-comprehensive-guide-to-the-fastest-static-site-ganerator.md

 date: 2023-03-28T14:08:49+05:30
 ---

-# Hugo: A Fast and Flexible Static Site Generator

 If you're looking for a fast and flexible way to build a website, then you might want to check out Hugo.
 Hugo is a static site generator that can help you create a beautiful and responsive website without the need for a database or server-side scripting.

 ## What is Hugo?